hugobl1/ray_gauss/README.md

 The `camera_path.json` file, which defines the camera path, can be generated using [NeRFStudio](https://nerf.studio/).
 This script loads a pre-trained model, renders images along a specified camera path, and saves them in `output/camera_path/images/`.
 A video is then generated from the images and saved in `output/camera_path/video/`.

+# Using a Reality Capture Dataset
+To use a dataset created with Reality Capture, refer to the [Reality Capture Instructions](./reality_capture/README.md).

 # Acknowledgements